This post may contain affiliate links. For more information, please see our affiliate policy.

 Instructions

 - In a medium bowl, add dried mushrooms and boiling water.
-Let sit until soft and pliable, about 5 to 10 minutes.
+Let sit until soft and pliable, about 5 to 10 minutes for dried porcini mushrooms and up to 30 minutes for dried shiitake mushrooms.

 Notes

-- Mushrooms: This method works with many dried mushrooms such as porcini or shiitake.
-1 ½ ounces dried mushrooms is about 8 ounces fresh mushrooms.
+- Mushrooms: This method works with many dried mushrooms such as porcini or shiitake (but soak times may vary).

-- Water: To infuse even more flavor into your dried mushrooms, soak in chicken broth or beef broth.
+- Water: To infuse even more flavor into your dried mushrooms, soak in chicken broth, beef broth, or vegetable stock.

 - Storage: Dried mushrooms may last up to 3 years in the pantry (read the package to check with your particular brand).